 This California alpine lake couldn’t get any prettier.
 Whether you’re a photographer, a water skier or wakeboarder, a snowboarder, or a hiker, there’s something for everyone to enjoy in Tahoe.
 Try finding a more beautiful place to do any of those activities; we dare you!

-Consider booking this Lake Tahoe Photography Tour to ensure you capture Lake Tahoe’s most stunning views — and even learn some photography tips along the way!
+Consider booking this Lake Tahoe Semi-Private Photography Tour to ensure you capture Lake Tahoe’s most stunning views — and even learn some photography tips along the way!
+This tour has amazing reviews.

 25. Eat a Double-Double Cheeseburger at In-N-Out